mikrono/tModLoaderWiki_kr_ko/Basic-tModLoader-Usage-FAQ.md

 This is caused by FNA3D.dll or SDL2.dll on the PATH.

 ### Multiple extensions for asset
 This is caused by an incompatible resource pack.
 Currently some resource packs are incompatible with tModLoader.
-To fix this, open up `"D:\Documents\My Games\Terraria\tModLoader\config.json"` in a text editor, find the "ResourcePacks" section, then change all `true` to `false`, save the file.
+To fix this, open up `"\Documents\My Games\Terraria\tModLoader\config.json"` in a text editor, find the "ResourcePacks" section, then change all `true` to `false`, save the file.
 Now tModLoader should launch again.

 ### Screen is blurry or resolution resets to 1536x864
 We are looking into a solution, but something you can do as a temporary solution is to change your display scale back to 100%.
 To do this, right click on your desktop and click `Display Settings`.
 Next, scroll down to `Scale and Layout` and find the 1st item labeled `Change the size of text, apps, and other items`, make it 100%, then launch the game.